javajosh/simpatico/websocket.md

 window.s = s;
 ```

-#

-# Building the protocol
-The Simpatico chat protocol has three parts: registering a client connection's public key, inviting other public keys to be your 'friend', and the message protocol which describes the steady-state flow of messages between connections.

-An unusual quality of Simpatico chat (Simpatichat) is its simplicity.
-We think in terms of communicating processes, with each process having one websocket connection to one server, and the potential to message any registered connection.

-The design balances the threat of malefactors with ease of implementation and the ability to run on modest server hardware.
-PKI is famously compute-intensive and so we rely on clients to ver

 ## Connection Registration Protocol
 Simpatico requires a challenge/response protocol to register your public key.
 The challenge exists to prove that your public key is "real" in the sense it can be used to encrypt from and to another public key.
-Without this challenge, a malicious client can connect and associate their connection with an arbitrary string.
+Without this challenge, a malicious client could connect and associate their connection with an arbitrary string.

 The server sends its public key, and then expects a response with your public key and a clear-text message and that same message encrypted by your private key to its public key.
 We pick as that message a simple timestamp from Date.now(), which is ms from the Epoch and can be used to measure client/server time-skew.